dev-sajib/gutefy-social-icons/README.txt

 - **Gutefy Social Icons:** Easily add and customize social icons that will be displayed at the right side of your webpage.
 - **Social Accounts:** Easily can add as many account as you want .
 - **Social Icon Changing Feature:** With one click can Change icon   .
-- **Style Settings:** Customize the appearance of your social icons with options such as icon color, hover color, background color, hover background color, icon size, wrapper size, icon wrapper opacity and so one.
+- **Style Settings:** Customize the appearance of your social icons with options such as icon color, hover color, background color, hover background color, icon size, wrapper size, Adjust Vertical Position and so one.

 == Screenshots ==
 1. **Starting Panel:**